philips-software/terraform-provider-hsdp/docs/resources/connect_mdm_application.md

 * `description` - (Optional) A short description of the Application
 * `proposition_id` - (Required) The ID of the Proposition this Application should fall under
 * `global_reference_id` - (Optional) A global reference ID for this application

+~> The `proposition_id` only accept MDM Proposition IDs.
+Using an IAM Proposition ID will not work, even though they might look similar.

 ## Attributes reference